The gastric balloon treatment was first introduced in 1985 as the Garren-Edwards gastric bubble (GEGB).

 Here are several tips to make sure you shed the excess weight the healthy and fast way.
 The goal is an obesity-free life, and it’s well within your reach.

 The gastric balloon cannot work for obesity until you make the ultimate decision to schedule surgery.
 Even though the gastric balloon isn’t surgery, the balloon device is considered a medical device.
 It’s a serious procedure and deserves thorough consideration.
 You are doing your part now by researching the device, and now you know that the gastric balloon system can help you live at a healthier weight.
-Your next step is to schedule a consultation with a gastric balloon specialist.
+The next step to losing the excess weight is to schedule a consultation with a gastric balloon specialist.

 The gastric balloon device sits in your stomach, occupying space, which leaves less room for food.
 The balloon also stimulates the walls of your stomach, which sends neurohormonal signals to the brain that signal non-hunger and satiety.
 You will eat less and feel less hungry.
 You can eat healthier foods because you will begin to crave them.
 The hunger only begins when appropriate, and you will eat adequate portions of meals when dining.
 This helps the weight come off fast.